 In the next year, students will study the history, concepts, principles, and theories of government by examining the United States as well as the history, concepts, principles, and theories of economics domestically and internationally.
+Each class section will create their own simulated country using a platform called, "Civic Mirror."
 We will examine the meaning of government at the local, state, and national level and how government is connected to all aspects of society.
+Students will use a modified version of the U.S. Constitution to create, judge, and enforce laws as we apply the real-life concepts to our classroom simulation.
 Students should expect to study a variety of topics and analyze how individuals and government affect those issues so they can understand the goal of citizenship and become aware of his/her rights and responsibilities as a member of society.
 Current events will be essential in guiding our study of government.
-This class will involve small and large group discussion, individual and group projects, and lectures with notetaking.
+This class will involve small and large group discussion, individual and group projects, and lectures with note taking.